palewire/first-web-scraper/notes/python-basics.md

 list of lists = [[1, 2, 3], [4, 5, 6], ['a', 'b', 'c']]
 ```

-Lists also have another neat feature: The ability to retrieve individual items, which is known as indexing.
+Lists also have another neat feature: The ability to retrieve individual items.
 In order to get a specific item out of a list, you first need to know its position in that list.
 All lists in Python are **zero-indexed**, which means the first item in them sits at position 0.
 For example, in the list ```['a', 'b', 'c', 'd']```, the letter "a" is at position 0, "b" is at position 1, etc.

 The syntax for extracting a single item from the list using those indexes also uses brackets and looks like this:

 ```
 list_of_strings = ['a', 'b', 'c', 'd']
 the_letter_a = list_of_strings[0]
+the_letter_c = list_of_strings[2]
 ```

 You can also extract a range of values by specifiying the first and last positions you want to retrieve with a colon in between them, like this: